 - n/a.
-Not applicable
+Not able to rate

-- 1. Rarely/never exhibits behaviour
+- 1. Rarely/Never

-- 2. Sometimes exhibits behaviour
+- 2. Sometimes

-- 3. Usually exhibits behaviour
+- 3. Usually

-- 4. Always exhibits behaviour
+- 4. Almost Always

-- 5. Consistently exhibits exceptional behaviour
+- 5. Consistently

 In the report the ratings are averaged for each respondent group.
 The maximum score is 5 and the minimum score is 1.
 The behaviours that score higher overall indicate your strengths and the ones scoring lowest indicate areas for development.
 If the difference between your score and the other respondent groups is more than 0.5 this should be considered a significant difference.